Why am I being charged tuition twice on my bill?

 I’ve lived in NYS my whole life!
-Can’t I just submit a bill or other proof that I live here directly to the Bursar’s Office to qualify for the in state tuition rate?
+Can’t I just submit a bill or other proof that I live here directly to the Student Accounts Office to qualify for the in state tuition rate?

 NO!
 The only way to qualify for the in state rate of tuition and remove the additional No Proof of Residency charge from your bill is to obtain and submit a certificate of residence from your home county.